CascadianVR/Unity-GameView-Free-Cam/README.md

 ## 💡 Inspiration/Credits

+- Deal-Carl: Idea to remake the project to be a full recreation of the scene free cam instead of matching
-- Hammey: For the name idea!
+- Hammey: For the previous name idea!